Africa-AI-Engineers/SpeechEnabledChatApp/README.md

 For reference, here is the complete documentation of [PubNub ChatEngine](https://www.pubnub.com/products/chatengine/).
 The Amazon Polly documentation can be accessed in this [link](https://aws.amazon.com/polly/).

-Follow the steps below the build and locally deploy this app.
-However, before you begin, you must have an account in PubNub and AWS.
+Clone this repository and follow the steps below the build and deploy this app.
+However, before you proceed, you must have an account in PubNub and AWS.

 1. Create your [PubNub developer account](https://admin.pubnub.com/)